litert/xxl-job-integration.js/docs/en-us/api/Executor/Typings/interfaces/IExecutor.md

 - error

+    When an error occurs insides the executor.

+- task_error

-    When an error occurs during the registration or heartbeat process.
+    When an error occurs during executing a task.

 ## Extends